What to know about the Los Angeles immigration protests after citywide ICE operations

 How have local officials responded to the L.A. protests?

+"There is currently no need for the National Guard to be deployed in Los Angeles, and to do so in this unlawful manner and for such a lengthy period is a serious breach of state sovereignty that seems intentionally designed to inflame the situation, while simultaneously depriving the State from deploying these personnel and resources where they are truly required," Newsom wrote.

+White House spokesperson Abigail Jackson said in response, "President Trump rightfully stepped in to restore law and order," adding that it was a "bald-faced lie for Newsom to claim there was no problem in Los Angeles before President Trump got involved."

-A spokesperson for California Gov. Gavin Newsom told CBS News Saturday night that Newsom called Mr. Trump and the two spoke for about 40 minutes.
+A spokesperson for Newsom earlier told CBS News Saturday night that Newsom called Mr. Trump and the two spoke for about 40 minutes.

 "I did call him the other night," Mr. Trump said.
 "I said, look, you got to take care of this, otherwise I'm sending in the troops.
 That's what we did."